 Computing skills are taught throughout the School.
 Children have the opportunity to experience a wide range of software and programmes and apply their knowledge and skills across other curriculum areas.
-All classes have access to the School’s Computer Suite and laptops.
+All classes have access to the School’s laptops and ipads.

 Our History curriculum teaches an awareness of the past and the ways in which it is different from the present.
 The children learn about everyday life in the past, the lives of famous men and women and some major historical events.
 Children in Key Stage 2 (Years 3, 4, 5 and 6) are taught significant events in Britain’s past, aspects of local history and about Ancient Civilisations